Mighty Magnesium: Are You Getting Enough?

 If you’re like most people, you probably don’t eat enough magnesium-rich foods every single day to meet your needs, and even if you do eat a lot of foods high in magnesium, you may not absorb as much of it as you need.5

 Most experts agree that you should get the majority of your nutrients from food sources when you can, but that isn’t always possible or practical.
-That’s when magnesium supplements, including magnesium powder drinks like Mellow Mag, can help fill that nutritional gap.
+That’s when magnesium supplements can help fill that nutritional gap.

 Why Choose a Magnesium Powder Drink?